bazelbuild/bazel-blog/_posts/2018-01-19-config-parsing-order.md

 1. Avoid internal conflicts within a config expansion (redefinitions of the same option)
 1. Define recursive `--config` at the END of the config expansion
-   - Only critical if #1 can’t be followed.
+   - Only critical if #1 can't be followed.

-#1 is especially important if the config expands to another config.
+Suggestion #1 is especially important if the config expands to another config.
 The behavior will be more predictable with `--expand_configs_in_place`, but without it, the expansion of a single `--config` depends on previous `--configs`.

-#2 helps mitigate differences if #1 is violated, since the fixed-point expansion will expand all explicit options, and then expand any newly-found config values that were mentioned in the original config expansions.
+Suggestion #2 helps mitigate differences if #1 is violated, since the fixed-point expansion will expand all explicit options, and then expand any newly-found config values that were mentioned in the original config expansions.
 This is equivalent to expanding it at the end of the list, so use this order if you wish to preserve old behavior.

 #### Motivating examples